meaganng/shopify-assessment-2022/README.md

 ### 1a.
 Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

-With the calculation, a better way to calculate the average order value (AOV) is to take the average of each store rather than the average of the entire order_amount.
+With the calculation, a better way to calculate the AOV is to take the average of each store rather than the average of the entire order_amount.
 The data becomes more skewed when we take an average without thinking of other factors.
 For this specific dataset, understanding that although sneakers are a relatively affordable item,